 If you don’t know the career you’re aiming for take career tests.
-But if you have already known the ideal career, you want to learn steps for getting it here.
+But if you have already known the ideal career, you want to learn steps to make a midlife career change here.
 Simply use the information to create a sensible plan containing goals and strategies to follow through.

 2. No daily to do list.

-The next thing to do is to breakdown your strategies into a daily to do list.
+The next thing to do is to breakdown your midlife career change strategies into a daily to do list.
 Make sure you create easy-to-do daily tasks so you won’t skip them for any reasons under your control.